wangziqi2013/CFront/README.md

 ./src/eval.c: Implements compile-time evaluation support, including constant evaluation, atoi, string to binary, etc.

 ./src/cgen.c: Implements top-level code generation.

+## Data Structure Files

+./src/ast.c: Implements abstract syntax tree.
+We use left-child right-sibling organization for trees.

+./src/str.c: Implements string and list

+./src/hashtable.c: Implements hash table.
+We use hash table as symbol tables for scopes

+./src/bintree.c: Implements a simple binary search tree.
+We use binary search trees as indices for composite types.

 # Compile and Test
 To compile, enter ./src directory, and type `make all` or just `make`.
 This will build object files for each source file, and link them with the tests.